NHS hospital at centre of cover up claims after paracetamol overdose death

 Prof Rutty criticises “general inaccuracies” in the post mortem and discrepancies with Laura’s medical history in life.
 He also highlighted a failure to follow rules on samples being taken.

-The trust told The Independent it had investigated Prof Rutty’s complaint with a clinical evaluation finding there were no major concerns and a referral to the GMC was not required.
+The trust told The Independent it had investigated Prof Rutty’s complaint with a clinical evaluation finding there were no major concerns and a referral to the General Medical Council (GMC) was not required.

 Whiston Hospital says it has documented evidence that the coroner at the time was informed about the paracetamol overdose.